pdownen/CoScheme/paper/reviews.md

 > I changed the column order

+> Issues around eta are subtle in a call-by-value setting and don't always hold (not just a Scheme problem, even the theoretical model is CBV lambda calculus with eta issues), so the eta-expanded forms are the canonical definitions for purposes of correctness, etc. The eta-reduced versions are just for intuition.
+My preference is to completely remove the eta-reduction notes rather than to create potential confusion.

 ✅p.15 "fig 3 However": typo

 p.15 "(otherwise a run-time error may be encountered)": YIKES! "may" is far scarier than "will"